Hidden Files

 [NOTE:] Further observation required.

-CONLUSION: Speed has colors, you can hear movement and the weather forecast...
+CONCLUSION: Speed has colors, you can hear movement and the weather forecast...
 Pure madness.

 RATIONALE: Absence of text is not absence of meaning.
 Identity exists in sound.